robb0wen/tornis/README.md

 To see a further example of usage, view the demo site at https://tornis.robbowen.digital

 ## Legacy script usage
-Copy the file `/dist/tornis.js` to your project and include it with a script tag
+Copy the file `/dist/tornis.js` to your project and include it with a script tag.
+If you are supporting legacy browsers, you can use the transpiled ES5 version, `/dist/tornis.es5.js`.

 ``` html
 <script src="path/to/tornis.js"></script>